Exclusive conversion of coupé into convertible (SGS Marbella) by Styling Garage Schenefeld

 – Vehicle was part of a collection for years and regularly driven

-– almost new, perfectly functioning electric soft top
+– As good as new, perfectly functioning power soft top

 – Air conditioning, cruise control, 3-spoke Nardi wooden steering wheel